 - Initiate a dialogue among transition team members and establish an adult medical home. - Facilitate consistency and coordination of care among multiple health care providers as the patient transitions to independent living (to include college, relocation, employment). - Consult with specialists (ideally the metabolic specialist and dietitian caring for the patient) to establish a co-management plan, including input from the patient/family.
-This care plan should include: - O Nutritional assessment (diet low in protein) - o Drug therapy as indicated (scavenger drugs, arginine) - Up to date immunizations - o Avoidance of valproic acid, systemic steroids, and other drugs as indicated above - Confirm the diagnosis by review of the medical record and previous laboratory studies. - Order laboratory studies as indicated (blood ammonia and plasma amino acids). - Identify the patient's health care coverage (including insurance) and access to care. - Assess and address the patient's psychological, behavioral, and social service needs. - Offer health education and genetic counseling concerning future reproductive decisions. - Make patient aware of urea cycle disorders support group.
+This care plan should include: - Nutritional assessment (diet low in carbohydrates and high in protein) - Up to date immunizations - o Avoidance of valproic acid and systemic steroids - Confirm the diagnosis by review of the medical record and previous laboratory studies. - Order laboratory studies as indicated (blood ammonia and plasma amino acids). - Identify the patient's health care coverage (including insurance) and access to care. - Assess and address the patient's psychological, behavioral, and social service needs. - Offer health education and genetic counseling concerning future reproductive decisions. - Make patient aware of urea cycle disorders support group.